EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 where:

-* G_Y - the ephemeral public key of Party V
+* G_Y - the ephemeral public key of the Responder
 * C_V - variable length connection identifier

 ### Responder Processing of Message 2 {#asym-msg2-proc}